egorsmkv/Scribosermo/README.md

 Training time for voxforge on 2x Nvidia 1080Ti using batch size of 48 is about 01:45min per epoch.
 Training until early stop took 22min for 10 epochs.

 One epoch in tuda with batch size of 12 on single gpu needs about 1:15h.
 With both gpus it takes about 26min.
-For 10 stepped training with early stops it took about 15h.
+For 10 cycled training with early stops it took about 15h.

 One epoch in mailabs with batch size of 24/12/12 needs about 19min, testing about 21 min.